 Piemontesi has the reputation of a sensitive artist who approaches each phrase with great attention to detail.
 He opens the eight edition of the festival with a combination of the Classical repertoire and modern music.
-The programme is introduced with a piece by one of Germany’s most distinguished contemporary composers, Helmut Lachenmann, followed by Schubert’s late Sonata in C minor.
+The programme is introduced with a piece by one of Germany’s most distinguished contemporary composers, Helmut Lachenmann, followed by Schubert’s Sonata in G major.
 The concert will end with Liszt´s masterful, monumental Sonata in B minor.

 - Helmut Lachenmann: 5 Variations on a Theme of Franz Schubert

-- Franz Schubert: Piano Sonata in C minor D 958
+- Franz Schubert: Sonata in G major D 894

 - Franz Liszt: Piano Sonata in B minor S 178